eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * Goes into a deep false set
 * On mine, the first pin kept falling and it was a very high lift
 * Seems easy to overset pins
-* Similar to American 1100
+* Similar to American Lock 1100

 # Hurd USA
 * .040 TOK, .025 Peterson Gem